anand1st/sshd-shell-spring-boot/README.md

 The motivation for this starter was due to the fact that spring-boot had officially dropped support for spring-boot-starter-remote-shell for the 2.x versions.

-This starter has been tested with spring-boot 2.0.0.M4 till 2.0.0.M6 with support its new endpoint infrastructure.
+This starter has been tested with spring-boot 2.0.0.M4 till 2.0.0.RC1 with support its new endpoint infrastructure.
 For supporting the older spring boot versions, please see the git branch 1.5.x which supports 1.5.x right up to 2.0.0.M3 for more information.

 To import into Maven project, add the following dependency inside pom.xml:

     <dependency>
         <groupId>io.github.anand1st</groupId>
         <artifactId>sshd-shell-spring-boot-starter</artifactId>
-        <version>3.1</version>
+        <version>3.2</version>
     </dependency>

 ### Note
 Versions < 2.1 are deprecated and unsupported.
 The artifact above supports the following functionalities:

+### Version 3.2
+Support for spring boot 2.0.0.RC1
+Upgraded to jline 3.6.0, sshd-core 1.7.0
+Minor code fixes and refactorings.

 ### Version 3.1
 Added support for SSH exec in addition to SSH shell.